SouariKarim/FrontEnd-guide/src/data/html/HTMLTags.md

 #### Preformatted Text :

-Text in a <pre> element is displayed in a fixed-width font, and the text preserves both spaces and line breaks.
+Text in a **pre** element is displayed in a fixed-width font, and the text preserves both spaces and line breaks.
 The text will be displayed exactly as written in the HTML source code.

-Tag Description
-<code> Defines a piece of computer code
-<samp> Defines sample output from a computer program
-<kbd> Defines keyboard input
-<var> Defines a variable

 ```html
 <pre>